hickory-dns/hickory-dns/bin/README.md

 - ANAME resolution, for zone mapping aliass to A and AAAA records
 - Additionals section generation for aliasing record types

-## DNS over TLS and DNS over HTTPS
+## DNS over QUIC, DNS over TLS and DNS over HTTPS

 Support of TLS on the Server is managed through a pkcs12 der file.
 The documentation is captured in the example test config file, [example.toml](https://github.com/bluejekyll/trust-dns/blob/main/tests/test-data/named_test_configs/example.toml).
 A registered certificate to the server can be pinned to the Client with the `add_ca()` method.
 Alternatively, as the client uses the rust-native-tls library, it should work with certificate signed by any standard CA.

-DoT and DoH are supported.
+DoQ, DoT and DoH are supported.
 This is accomplished through the use of one of `native-tls`, `openssl`, or `rustls` (only `rustls` is currently supported for DoH).
-The Resolver requires only requires valid DoT or DoH resolvers being registered in order to be used.
+The Resolver requires only valid DoQ, DoT or DoH resolvers being registered in order to be used.

 To use with the `Client`, the `TlsClientConnection` or `HttpsClientConnection` should be used.
 Similarly, to use with the tokio `AsyncClient` the `TlsClientStream` or `HttpsClientStream` should be used.
 ClientAuth, mTLS, is currently not supported, there are some issues still being worked on.
 TLS is useful for Server authentication and connection privacy.

 To enable DoT one of the features `dns-over-native-tls`, `dns-over-openssl`, or `dns-over-rustls` must be enabled, `dns-over-https-rustls` is used for DoH.

+To enable DoQ, the feature `dns-over-quic` must be enabled.

 ## DNSSEC status